 You can give other rewards, but these may be more suited to older pups, adolescent dogs, or adults.
 Alternatives could be giving them a special toy, playing their favorite game, such as fetch, or taking them on their favorite walk.
 Always use lots of verbal praise in parallel to the reward you choose.

-You can also use cuddling and petting in reward-based training; however, don’t pat your dog’s head as most dogs dislike this.
-You will, no doubt, soon get to learn where your dog prefers to be pet.
-Go here for more guidance on where to pet your German Shepherd.
+You can also use cuddling and petting in reward-based training; however, don’t pat your dog’s head, as most dogs dislike this.
+You will, no doubt, soon get to learn where your dog prefers to be petted.

-Train your dog the “LEAVE IT” command.
-This is also useful when your German Shepherd starts to put his mouth around your possessions or furniture, ready to have a good gnaw!
+Train your dog on the “LEAVE IT” command.
+This is also useful when your German Shepherd puts his mouth around your possessions or furniture, ready to have a good gnaw!

-Furthermore, it’s an excellent command to use when your dog picks up something in his mouth that he shouldn’t, such as grapes or chocolate.
+Furthermore, it’s an excellent command when your dog picks up something in his mouth that he shouldn’t, such as grapes or chocolate.

 Watch How To Teach The “LEAVE IT” Command…